Golf For The Greater Good: The Golf Nomad

 What’s your favorite type of course?

 I’m a visual guy, so I like visually appealing courses and designers who have this visual sense.
+That’s why choose le touquet for a golf break if you want visually appealing courses.
 I’m a big Pete Dye fan.
 Terrain is always something I love.
 I think my best shots (photos) are on the flanks, out in the fescue.

 Any favorites in SoCal?